dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

  ALTER DATABASE taop OWNER TO taop;
 ```

-Each function returns a `SETOF text`, one row per statement, in the order
+Each function returns a `setof text`, one row per statement, in the order
 they need to run — the role's own `CREATE ROLE` first, then any `ALTER ROLE
 ...
 SET` session defaults.
+Each also takes optional flags beyond the object
+itself: `pretty` on all three, plus `memberships` for roles and
+`owner`/`tablespace` for databases.
+What comes back is a decompiled
+reconstruction, not the text you originally typed.
 Previously this meant reaching for `pg_dumpall
 --roles-only` or a third-party script; now it's a plain SQL query, scriptable
 from inside any migration tool that already talks to the database.